The Greenpoint

-The Greenpoint (originally 10 Huron and also known as 21 India Street) is a two-building residential complex under development in the Greenpoint neighborhood of Brooklyn.
+The Greenpoint (originally 10 Huron and also known as 21 India Street) is a two-building residential complex in the Greenpoint neighborhood of Brooklyn.
 The two buildings are a 400 ft tower with condos and a block-long five-story building with rentals.
-It will be located next to a ferry stop.
+It is located next to the Greenpoint ferry stop.

 History

 Plans for the building were first released in October 2016.
 The building reached half its full height in November 2016, and topped out in February 2017.
+The tower was completed in 2018.

 Usage

 The lower 27 floors of the tower will contain 287 rental units.
-The remaining floors will be dedicated to condo units.
-The building will include amenities including a parking garage and a courtyard.
+The remaining floors are dedicated to condo units.
+The building includes amenities including a parking garage and a courtyard.

 Design

 The building is split into a tower with 40 floors and a block-long, five-story rental building devoted exclusively to rentals.
 The tower is massed in a way that is similar to traditional New York skyscrapers, split into base, shaft, and crown.